 Here’s where you can listen to stuff that’s not on my album.
 (To sample my albums, check out my Listen page.)

-I’ve recently started working to make 20 to 40 or so songs presentable.
+I’ve recently started working to make 25 to 40 or so songs presentable.
 Some are already recorded, some are still in the seed-of-an-idea phase.
 A few are earlier versions of songs that were later released on one of my albums (as Dan Wallace or with my old band, The Pindrops).
 Most have never been released.
 All of these will, for the foreseeable future, exist only as “demos,” which I’ll share here on a YouTube playlist.

 I’ll also share some extra stuff.
 Scroll further down for that.

 Dan Wallace Demos

-Here’s the YouTube playlist.
-Right now it includes six songs (see below for liner notes):
+Here’s the YouTube playlist of the 16 songs I’ve done so far (see below for liner notes):